philc/book-notes/a guide to the good life - irvine.md

   * Negative visualization helps anticipate and remove the shock of losing a loved one.
   * "Retrospective negative visualization" is comparing the time that we got with a person to having had no time at all.
 In doing so, we can be thankful of the time we had.
-  * (some of the material in this chapter doesn't sound like a healthy approach -- "overcoming grief with reason")
+  * (some of the material in this chapter doesn't sound like a healthy, in-touch approach -- "overcoming grief with reason")
 * Anger (chap 13)
   * Seneca argues that anger is an unhelpful emotion, too damaging to be worth its benefits.
   * Being overly sensitive makes one susceptible to anger.
 Harden yourself by avoiding too much comfort, and experiencing conflict often.
   * Marcus: consider one's angry moments over offenses.
 What cosmic insignificance those offenses are.
     * "(Marcus) reflects on the times, almost a century earlier, of Emperor Vespasian.
-People everywhere were doing the usual things: marryaing, raising children, farming, loving, envying, fighting, and feasting.
+People everywhere were doing the usual things: marrying, raising children, farming, loving, envying, fighting, and feasting.
       But, he points out, 'of all that life, not a trace survives today.'"
   * It will combat our anger to remember that we are all sinners and worthy of anger.
 We are no different than the next man.
   * If you do lash out, apologizing is very calming and helps us look past the original offense.
-And it feels good to show a high quality character.
+And it feels good to demonstrate a high quality character.
   * Seneca: instead of being angry, "why not make yourself a person to be loved by all while you live and missed when you have made your departure?"
 * Personal values - on seeking fame (chap 14)
   * Optimizing for popularity leads to being enslaved by others.
 Popularity is not something we fully control.
     * "Stoics value their freedom, and they are therefore reluctant to do anything that will give others power over them.
-But if we seek social status, we give other people power of us: We have todo things alculated to make them admire us, and we have to refrain from doing things that will trigger their disfavor.
+But if we seek social status, we give other people power of us: We have to do things calculated to make them admire us, and we have to refrain from doing things that will trigger their disfavor.
 Epictetus therefore advises us not to seek social status, since if we make it our goal to please others, we will no longer be free to please ourselves.
 We will, he says, have enslaved ourselves."
   * The foolish desire for "immortal fame"
-    * "Think about how foolish it is to want to be rememberred after we die.
+    * "Think about how foolish it is to want to be remembered after we die.
 For one thing, since we are dead, we will not be able to enjoy our fame.
 For another, we are foolish to think that future generations will praise us, without even having met us, when we find it so difficult to praise our contemporaries, even though we meet them routinely.
-Instead of thinking about future fame, Marcus says, we would do well to concern ourselves with our present situation; we should "make the best of today."
+Instead of thinking about future fame, Marcus says, we would do well to concern ourselves with our present situation; we should 'make the best of today.'"
   * Sometimes even your friend won't root for you to succeed, because if you do, it will make them uncomfortable.
 * Personal values - on luxurious living (chap 15)